Big Pigeon in Southwest Iowa

 The Lorraine area includes four departments, as shown on the accompanying map.
 The Moselle Department, including the city of Metz, had been part of the German Empire from 1870 to 1918.

-Historians use the term Lorraine Campaign to describe the activities of General George Patton's Third Army in the Lorraine area from the time of the Third Army's arrival until the bulk of the Third Army moved north starting in mid December to participate in the Battle of the Bulge.
+Historians use the term Lorraine Campaign to describe the activities of General George Patton's Third Army in the Lorraine area from the time of the Third Army's arrival until the bulk of the Third Army left Lorraine starting in mid December to participate in the Battle of the Bulge.

 Lorraine in Northeastern France